 "I did.
 And you?"

-"It was satisfactory thank you."
-He was giving her that considering look again; like he was seeing something deep in her soul that was unknown to her.
+"It was satisfactory, thank you."
+He was giving her that considering look again; like he was searching for something deep in her soul that was unknown to her.
 His ears twitched and perked up and she fidgeted.